 Following the recent announcement from the government on COVID-19, our parks and toilets remain open for residents to enjoy open spaces but other amenities are closed until further notice.

-The visitor Centre opening hours are now Monday – Sunday 10am -4pm.
+The Visitor Centre is open Monday - Sunday 10am - 4pm.

-Anglers has been awarded Green Flag status - recognising it as one of the best parks in the country.
+Anglers Country Park has been awarded Green Flag status - recognising it as one of the best parks in the country.
+A central lake is surrounded by grassland, woodland and a wetland area known as the 'Pol' giving you an array of place to explore.

 Facilities and activities